 Jere Laitervo’s first rotation in the Global Graduate Program was at the Loading and Hauling division in Turku where he worked at the project management office, developing projects and product management processes.
 The second rotation was in Tübingen, Germany, in a digital transformation project at the Walter division.
 Finally, he went to Sandviken, Sweden where he completed a market study on new materials and applications for future business for Sandvik Materials Technology.

-Mix of fun and challenges
+A work environment full of fun and challenges

 The program gave him a clear picture of what he wanted to work with.